TongxinZhu96/project_parenting/README.md

 # Final Project Pages

 This is the github page for PPOL 670 final project.
+In this project, I applied K-means clustering and hierarchical clustering to classify parenting styles.
+And then explored the relationship between these clusters of parenting types and some child-level, parent-level, and family-level background characteristics.

 ## Sections